usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Lifetime_, by Erika de Casier
+- _I.V._, by Loma Prieta
 - _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed
-- _Lifetime_, by Erika de Casier

 </details>